-In addition to the warrants discussed in Note 6, the Company issued warrants, which remain outstanding as of August 31, 2001, to purchase 22,303,000 shares of the Company's stock at \$.18 per share in connection with the sale of profits interests in the Rangeview WCA, which were subsequently converted into participating interests in the CAA.
-The warrants expire 6 months after the payment of the participating interests in the
+In addition to the warrants discussed in Note 6, the Company from 1990 through 1996 issued warrants to purchase 22,303,000 shares of the Company's stock at \$.18 per share in connection with the sale of profits interests in the Rangeview WCA, which remain outstanding as of August 31, 2001.
+In 1996, the WCA was amended and retitled to the Comprehensive Amendment Agreement ("CAA") and all interests held in the WCA were subsequently converted into participating interests in the CAA.The warrants expire 6 months after the payment of the participating interests in the CAA.